 Most people won’t make this shift in their heads.
 What happens when you don’t in an interview means all fully qualified job candidates look the same.
 They all passed the HR screen.
 They all passed the phone interview.
 That means they all should have the job skills and accomplishments to get the job.
 And then they all hit the face-to-face interviews and turn into the same, bland job candidates.

-Job interviews using these differentiators is a Master Cubicle Warrior skill.
+Job interviews using these differentiators is what makes you a preferred candidate to hire.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.